chrishawkins/cluster-in-a-box/README.md

 ## Finishing Up

-To clean up and wipe everything run the `./kill-all.sh` script.
+To clean up and wipe everything run the `./kill-all.sh` script. *Warning:*
+**kill-all** is not an exaggeration.
+This script unremorsefully kills and rms all your Docker containers, whether they are part of the cluster-in-a-box or not.

 ## The Containers